-Olympus E-M1 II versus Panasonic GH5s
+Olympus E-M1 II vs Panasonic GH5s

-The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were officially introduced, respectively, in September 2016 and January 2018.
+The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were announced, respectively, in September 2016 and January 2018.
 Both the E-M1 II and the GH5s are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Panasonic provides 9.9 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 9.9 MP.